 We do not pretend there is no or little risk in investing.
 However, KNOWING THAT and acting appropriately is half the battle.

-See charts of a Typical Client's investment portfolio performance on the Homepage.
+See on the Homepage the chart of a Typical Client's investment portfolio performance.

 How did yours do?